 Reduce gaming time – let them game with friends.

 True, it might feel easier to catch a falling star in a glass jar, but anything you do can make a difference.
 Research has found that teens who spend more than four hours a day gaming can be vulnerable to depression, but there is a way to turn that risk around – let them game with friends.
 Boys who spend time gaming with friends, or those who are connected to friends either online or in real life appear to be protected from the depressive effects of heavy gaming.
 Girls who spend a lot of time gaming and who are socially active online are less lonely and less socially anxious, but they also show lower self-esteem.
 The reason behind your teen’s gaming is important.
 Researchers suggest that if it seems to be an attempt to ward of loneliness or to cope with the world, it might be time to step in to reduce the time spent at the console.
 Otherwise, if it’s a way to socialise or to connect with others, either in person or online in interactive games, there’s less likely to be a need for concern.

 Every day say something positive, and find something positive in everything.

 Even when teens mess up there’s gold in there somewhere, but they (you) might have to work hard to find it.
 Whether it’s about the way they come to you for advice or to download, whether it’s the way they learn from their experience, or that they didn’t pick a worse choice – there will be something.
-Say something positive every day, even if they don’t seem to take it in.
-Depression gives teens plenty of reasons to feel less than so it’s important to protect them by pushing back against it, whenever you can.
+Try to say something positive every day, even if they don’t seem to take it in.
+Depression gives teens plenty of reasons to feel ‘less than’, so it’s important to protect them by pushing back against it whenever you can.

 Be available, but not intrusive.